vbartonicek/topuniversities-scraper/README.md

 ## Top Universities scraper

-A scraper to get a list of top universities based on the QS World University Rankings.
+An API to get a list of top universities based on the QS World University Rankings in various formats (HTML table, JSON, CSV, Excel, XML or RSS feed).

 Currently, the scraper supports two modes: